The 60-Second Pre-Ride That Prevents Disasters for ABC Qu…

 What you’re preventing:

-• Front wheel ejection (the “no survivors” failure)
+• Front wheel ejection (the failure that ends badly every time)

 • Rear wheel shifting under power, causing chain derailment